-One of the REACH project highlights is the brass, found on the custom hydration stations and planter boxes.
-This brass presented its own set of challenges Northwestern Design was able to traverse.
-With the help of metal fabricator Elliott Specialty Metal, these brass pieces were successfully bent to perfection to complete the backsplashes and toe kicks on the hydration stations.
+The brass, found on the custom hydration stations and planter boxes, is a highlight of the REACH project.
+However, this brass presented its own set of challenges for NWD.
+Therefore, metal fabricator Elliott Specialty Metal was called upon to assist with the project.
+The metal fabricator was able to complete the backsplashes and toe kicks on the hydration stations by successfully bending the brass pieces to perfection.
 The brass and white corian on the hydration stations go together beautifully, adding character to the airport decor.

-Brass and fluted corian is also featured on the planter boxes spread throughout the two concourses inside the international terminal.
-A stainless steel liner houses the potted plants, which line the walkways and are surrounded by tables and chairs, offering guests a little bit of peace and solitude amid the hustle and bustle.
+The planter boxes spread throughout the two concourses inside the international terminal feature brass and fluted corian.
+A stainless steel liner houses the potted plants lining the walkways.
+These plants, surrounded by tables and chairs, offer guests a place to relax.

 General Contractor – Webcor Builders